Kelly Hancock: NCAA championship game in Arlington

 In April 2013, Hancock authored Senate Bill 398, which ensured AT&T Stadium in Arlington would be eligible for state funds in the facility's pursuit of a BCS National Championship game in College Football.
 Governor Rick Perry signed the bill into law.
 Arlington and AT&T Stadium will host college football's first playoff National Championship Game after the 2014 season.

 Voter fraud

 In the 2017 special legislative session, Hancock spoke in support of a bill to increase the penalty from misdemeanor to felony when one is convicted of intentionally submitting false information on a mail-in ballot application.
 Hancock said mail-in voting has been targeted for illegal voting and election fraud and that the legislation is needed.
 Democrat Jose Menendez of San Antonio, however, argued against the legislation on grounds of "unintended consequences."

 Delivery of alcoholic beverages

 In 2019 Hancock co-sponsored a bill that was signed by governor Greg Abbott on June 12, 2019.
-Dealing with the sale and delivery of alcoholic beverages to private citizens.
-This law allows food establishments to sale and deliver alcohol along with food deliveries.
+Dealing with the sale and delivery of alcoholic beverages to private citizens, this law allows food establishments to sell and deliver alcohol along with food deliveries.